THC and REM Sleep Rebound: Why Your Dreams Go Wild When You Quit

 Key Takeaways

-- When you quit, your brain overcorrects with a surge of extra-long, extra-intense dream periods called REM rebound
+- When you quit, your brain overcorrects by flooding you with extra-long, extra-vivid dream periods called REM rebound

-- Vivid, emotionally charged, and sometimes disturbing dreams are the most common result
+- Those intense, emotionally loaded, and sometimes scary dreams are the most common result

-- REM rebound typically peaks in weeks one to three and resolves within 45 days
+- REM rebound usually peaks in weeks 1 to 3 and wraps up within 45 days

-- This is a normal, well-documented neurological process, not a sign that something is wrong with you
+- This is a normal and well-documented brain process — not a sign that something is wrong with you

 Why You Stopped Dreaming in the First Place